Reserve Bank of New Zealand: Monetary policy

-Adjustments to the official cash rate are made seven times a year.
-It can make unscheduled adjustments but does not usually do so.
+Since 1990, the Reserve Bank is responsible for the independent management of monetary policy in New Zealand.

+Monetary policy committee

+The RBNZ's Monetary policy committee, MPC, consists of internal and external committee members and has a mandate to set the Official Cash Rate and broader monetary stance to deliver low, stable inflation. replaced a single‑governor model in 2019.
+It has a mandate to maintain price stability through Inflation targeting.
+The degree of price stability is determined through a Policy Target Agreement with the Minister of Finance.

+Maximum sustainable employment

+Between 2019 and 2023 New Zealand moved from a strict price‑stability regime to a dual mandate of price stability and maximum sustainable employment, MSE, implemented via the MPC and flexible inflation targeting.
+MSE was treated as an unobservable benchmark inferred from a set of labour‑market indicators, with particular attention to cyclical measures such as underutilisation and youth/Māori unemployment.

 Fractional-reserve banking

 Like all modern monetary systems, the monetary system in New Zealand is based on fiat and fractional-reserve banking.
 In a fractional-reserve banking system, the largest portion of money created is not created by the Reserve Bank itself.
 Private sector commercial banks create 80% or more.

 Issuing of currency

 The bank by virtue of the Reserve Bank Act has the sole right of issuing New Zealand legal tender notes and coins.
 The Reserve Bank controls the issuing of currency to banks and also replaces used and damaged money from circulation.
 In March 2005, the bank decided to remove the 5 cent coin from circulation (the following year), as well as reducing the size of 10, 20 and 50 cent coins.

 The Reserve Bank accepts all New Zealand currency for payment at face value.
 This applies to all demonetised or withdrawn currency, however such currency need not be accepted by money changers as it is no longer legal tender.
 All decimal notes are legal tender except $1 and $2 notes as these have been withdrawn.

 Damaged notes are still worth something so long as they are recognisable.
 The Reserve Bank website notes that as a rule of thumb if there is more than half a bank note they will pay its full value.
 To receive payment people have to turn in the note to either the Reserve Bank in Wellington or any bank.

 New Zealand Banknotes are signed by the RBNZ Governor.
 Between 1940 and 1984 they were signed by the RBNZ Chief Cashier, the first of whom was T. P. Hanna.